 WHAT ARE THE TYPES OF PROSTATE CANCER?

-HOW PREVALENT IS PROSTATE CANCER?
-WHO IS AFFECTED?
+HOW PREVALENT IS PROSTATE CANCER AND WHO IS AFFECTED?

 Prostate cancer is the second most common cancer in men, behind skin cancer.
 It is also the second leading cause of cancer death in American men, behind lung cancer.
-The American Cancer Society’s estimates for prostate cancer in 2019 in the United States are approximately 174,650 new cases and 31,620 deaths from prostate cancer.
-One in 9 men are diagnosed with prostate cancer and 1 in 41 men will die of prostate cancer.
+The American Cancer Society’s estimates for prostate cancer in 2020 in the United States are approximately 191,930 new cases and 33,330 deaths from prostate cancer.
+One in nine men are diagnosed with prostate cancer, and 1 in 41 men will die of prostate cancer.
 The risk for prostate cancer increases with age.
 Prostate cancer is rare before age 40.
-6 in 10 cases occur at age 65 or older, with an average age of diagnosis at age 66.
-Almost 3 million US men are prostate cancer survivors.
+Six in ten cases occur at age 65 or older, with an average age of diagnosis at age 66.
+More than 3.1 million U.S. men are prostate cancer survivors.

 WHAT CAUSES PROSTATE CANCER?

 The exact cause of prostate cancer is unknown.
 What we do know is that mutations can occur in the DNA within prostate cancer cells, and these mutations can cause prostate cancer.
 Most of these mutations are somatic, meaning people are not born with them and that they are found only in the tumor tissue, not in other cells of the body.
 Other mutations, called germline mutations, are hereditary and are often inherited from parents.
-Genes that can contain mutations linked with hereditary prostate cancer include ATM, BRCA1, BRCA2, CHEK2, EPCAM, mismatch repair genes (MLH1, MSH2 MSH6, PMS2) HOXB13, NBN, and TP53.
+Genes that can contain mutations linked with hereditary prostate cancer include ATM, BRCA1, BRCA2, CHEK2, EPCAM, HOXB13, MLH1, MSH2, MSH6, NBN, PMS2, and TP53.
 Links with other genes are being studied.

 CAN MEN PREVENT PROSTATE CANCER OR LOWER THEIR RISK?

 Because the cause of most prostate cancers is unknown, many cases of prostate cancer cannot be prevented.
-However, there are a few preventive measures that men can exercise to possibly lower their risk.
-These include: maintaining a healthy weight, exercising, and eating at least 2½ cups of a wide variety of vegetables and fruits daily.
-Some studies support taking minerals and vitamins for risk reduction, and others support taking medications such as 5-alpha reductase inhibitors, including Finasteride (Proscar®) and Dutasteride (Avodart®), or aspirin.
+However, there are a few preventive measures that men can take to possibly lower their risk.
+These include maintaining a healthy weight, exercising, and eating at least 2½ cups of a wide variety of vegetables and fruits daily.
+Some studies support taking minerals and vitamins for risk reduction, and others support taking medications, such as 5-alpha reductase inhibitors, including Finasteride (Proscar®) and Dutasteride (Avodart®) or aspirin.